nerdfiles/hypermedia-orientation/index.md

             reparations is the end of white-over-black."
 (Anthony Paul Farley.
 The Apogee of the Commodity.)
 ```

-Everything's gotta eat, even money: you are what you eat.
+Everything's gotta eat, even money: you do not (just) eat what you are.

 Therefore, <i>money is what it eats</i>, not exactly "agnostic," but rather
 *agrilogistic*, eco-gnostic-averse.